RIT-Software-Engineering/RIT-SE-Senior-Project/ui/src/css/STYLEGUIDE.md

   Contains global CSS variables — colors, fonts, layout sizes, paddings, spacings, etc.
   These are the _source of truth_ for style values used project-wide.
 Always reference variables instead of hardcoding values.

+  _*side note: one off values can be hardcoded, there are instances of this in some files._

 ---

 ### 2. `components/`